williaz/TechRefresher/AWS.md

   - preconfig
   - regional
   - can share through sharing AWS ID
-  - using a single AMI, lauch diff instance types
+  - using a single AMI, launch diff instance types
+  - you can launch encrypted EBS-backed EC2 instances from unencryoted AMI directly
   - lauch permission: pulic, explicit, implicit
   - Obtaining
   - Virtualization
-    - HVM(hardware WM)
+    - HVM(hardware WM), it's required t use enhanced networking and GPU processing
     - PV(Paravirtual)
 - Instance Root Volume  @@@
-  - instance store-backed AMI
+  - instance store-backed(S3) AMI
     - S3
     - can't stop
     - reboot: data persists
     - terminated/shut down: data gone
-    - when use an instance with instance store, you can't detach an store vlolume form one instacne and reattach to another
+    - when use an instance with instance store, you can't detach an store vlolume form one instance and reattach to another
   - EBS-backed AMI
     - data laways persis
+    - (by default, delete root volume when terminate)

-  - can convet Linux AMI from store-backed to EBS backed; but no fro windows
+  - can convet Linux AMI from store-backed to EBS backed; but no for windows
 - Lifecycle
   - Lauch
   - start, stop